Norge (airship): Polar expedition

-On 29 March 1926, at a ceremony at the aerodrome in Ciampino, the Norge was handed over to the Norwegian Aviation Society.
+On 29 March 1926, at a ceremony at the aerodrome in Ciampino, Norge was handed over to the Norwegian Aviation Society.
 The flight north was to leave Rome on 6 April but was delayed due to strong winds and departed at 09:25 on 10 April.
-The Norge arrived at RNAS Pulham Airship Station in England at 15:20 but due to bad weather, the ship was not moored inside the hangar until 18:30.
-Delayed again by weather, the Norge left Pulham for Oslo at 11:45 on 12 April.
+Norge arrived at RNAS Pulham Airship Station in England at 15:20 but due to bad weather, the ship was not moored inside the hangar until 18:30.
+Delayed again by weather, Norge left Pulham for Oslo at 11:45 on 12 April.

-At 01:00 on 15 April 1926, the Norge left Ekeberg in Oslo for Gatchina near Leningrad.
+At 01:00 on 15 April 1926, Norge left Ekeberg in Oslo for Gatchina near Leningrad.
 Slowed by dense fog along the way, the airship arrived at 19:30 after a flight of 17 hours.
-After the arrival at Gatchina, Nobile announced that the Norge would remain in the hangar for a week for engine overhaul and maintenance; this included the addition of collapsible rubber boats for emergency use.
-Although scheduled to leave Gatchina as soon as the weather allowed after 24 April, the airship's departure was delayed another week as the mooring mast at King's Bay, Spitsbergen had not yet been completed due to adverse weather.
+After the arrival at Gatchina, Nobile announced that Norge would remain in the hangar for a week for engine overhaul and maintenance; this included the addition of collapsible rubber boats for emergency use.
+Although scheduled to leave Gatchina as soon as the weather allowed after 24 April, the airship's departure was delayed another week as the mooring mast at King's Bay, Spitsbergen, had not yet been completed due to adverse weather.
 Although Nobile was anxious to leave for Spitsbergen even if the mast and shed were not completed as he was concerned about the weather, the departure from Gatchina was postponed once again.